TobiasVanDyk/Microdexed-Synth-Variations/Minidexed1/Minidexed-compile-WSL2-Win11/Readme.md

 PREFIX64 = aarch64-none-elf-
 ```

-copied to both ~/MiniDexed/circle-stdlib/ and ~/MiniDexed after the git clone operations has been completed but before ./build.sh
+Copied to both ~/MiniDexed/circle-stdlib/ and ~/MiniDexed after the git clone operations has been completed but before ./build.sh

 Then follow the steps as in compile-history.txt i.e. start with: